|

 cannot use newspapers, magazines, websites, or any web-related material

-that can be reached with just an Internet connection.
-In other words,
+that can be reached with just an Internet

-you must use the OSU library interface to use databases to which the OSU
+connection.
+In other words, you must use the OSU library interface to

 - Your